Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: Fierz Reorderings

 The fundamental Fierz identity of the Dirac algebra, from which all others may be obtained, expresses the outer product of a fermion field $q$ (with Dirac index $\alpha$) and a conjugate fermion field $\bar q^\prime$ (with Dirac index $\beta$): \begin{widetext}

-\end{widetext} where the factor of $i$ multiplying $\gamma_5$ reflects the fact that the bilinear $\bar q \, i\gamma_5 q$ requires this $i$ factor for Hermiticity.
+\end{widetext} where the factor of $i$ multiplying $\gamma_5$ is included so that the bilinear $\bar q \, i\gamma_5 q$ is Hermitian.
 This identity (and each one presented below) holds for fields, and includes the factor of $(-1)$ required by Fermi-Dirac statistics that arises upon the anticommutation of the two fermion fields.
 The corresponding identities for spinors are obtained simply by multiplying each of these results by $(-1)$.
-The most well-known Fierz reordering, familiar from numerous quantum field theory textbooks, relates 4-fermion operators in which the products the of bilinears transform as Lorentz scalars ($0^+$): \begin{widetext}
+The most well-known Fierz reordering, familiar from numerous quantum field theory textbooks, relates 4-fermion operators in which the products of the bilinears transform as Lorentz scalars ($0^+$): \begin{widetext}

 \end{widetext} One finds 5 linearly independent such 2-bilinear combinations, in which both bilinears of each term transform under the Lorentz structures conventionally labeled as $S,P,V,A,T$ [in the specific order used in Eq.~(\ref{eq:Fierz0})].
 This transformation contains all the Dirac-algebra coefficients required to study components of tetraquark states composed of two $J^P \! = \!
 0^+$ diquarks, using the operators defined in Eq.~(\ref{eq:DiquarkOps}).